Person

 June 9, 1875

-Believing that a lumber industry on Roanoke Island would help the colony grow, he helped install a sawmill on the island.
+In 1863, James was appointed the “Superintendent of Negro Affairs.”
+It was after this appointment that a formal Freedmen’s colony was established on Roanoke, though one had been there informally since 1862.
+Believing that a lumber industry on Roanoke Island would help the colony grow, James helped install a sawmill on the island.
 In addition, he raised $8,000 to recruit missionaries and distribute supplies to the freedmen for educational purposes.

 Fort Raleigh National Historic Site